Columbia College | Columbia Engineering

 I’m a SEAS student.
 What classes should I take my first semester?

 All first-semester SEAS students will be pre-registered for University Writing OR Art of Engineering.
-You should also plan to take General Chemistry; Calculus I or II; Physics; and one other class in consultation with the SEAS Bulletin.
+You should also plan to take General Chemistry; the appropriate level of Calculus; Physics; and one other class in consultation with the Academic Planning Guide and the SEAS Bulletin.

 Weight: